 Jean-François van Boxmeer

 Vodafone is committed to building an inclusive and sustainable digital society.
-We have committed to reaching full value chain Net Zero emissions by 2040 (against a 2020 baseline) and switching to 100% renewable electricity by July 2021 in Europe and by 2025 globally.
+We have committed to reaching full value chain Net Zero emissions by 2040 (against a 2020 baseline).
+In July 2021 we achieved our goal to purchase 100% renewable electricity in Europe, and are working to achieve the same in Africa by 2025.

 Carbon reductions are mainly delivered through our IoT services, including logistics and fleet management, smart appliances, smart metering and manufacturing activities.
 For example, in the city of Guadalajara, Spain, 13,500 LED lights were connected to a central management system, reducing street lighting energy consumption by 68%.
 In addition to IoT, other savings can be made through healthcare services, cloud hosting and teleworking.

-In FY19/20, our technology and services helped our customers save 6.9 million tonnes of CO2e, nearly four times the emissions generated from Vodafone’s
+In FY2022/23, we helped our customers avoid almost 25 million tonnes of CO2e, equivalent to over 25 times the emissions from our own operations.